hoothin/UserScripts/Pagetual/README.md

 pageElementByJs
 --
-Use this to eval js code and create the elements whatever you want to insert
+Use this to eval js code and create the elements whatever you want to insert, a over() is needed to return with elements array for insert

 lazyImgSrc
 --